Sziget Music Festival

 This Hungarian music festival is every year for a week in August; musicians and artists from all over the world gather on the Island of Freedom to showcase their talents to hundreds of thousands of festivals goers.

-Summer festivals are rampant throughout Europe and it's not hard to feel slightly jealous when events like Tomorrowland exist.
+Summer festivals are rampant throughout Europe and it's not hard to feel slightly jealous when events like Tomorrowland and Ultra exist.
 If you're looking for summer gigs to add to your bucket list then this one should be in your top 5; Sziget is a music festival in Budapest, Hungary; hosted on an Island in the middle of the Danube River with over 1000 shows across 60 stages for 7 days straight it's easily one of the biggest events in Europe.

 Every year artists flood the island to showcase their many talents at multiple venues which include the circus, theater and museum quarter.
 The shows continue on through the night with light displays and fireworks at the main stage.